anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The noblest worship is to make yourself as good and as just as you can.
+Quote: Even youngish men can acquire wisdom as time goes by.

-By: Isocrates
+By: John Bercow